Does Life Insurance Cover Suicide?

 What to Do if the Insurer Denies Your Claim

-Sometimes, the insurance provider may decide to deny a life insurance claim.
-In such instances, there are actionable steps you can take to challenge the decision:
+Sometimes, the insurer may deny a life insurance claim.
+In such instances, here are actionable steps you can take to challenge the decision:

 Thoroughly read the denial letter to understand the insurer's reasons for rejecting the claim.